alyssa-lakhtiuk/my_parser_rust/ReadMe.md

 !
 Unit Tests: Implement unit tests for the parser; these can be placed in a separate file within the tests directory. +

 !
-Test Coverage: Ensure each grammar rule is covered by at least one unit test.
+Test Coverage: Ensure each grammar rule is covered by at least one unit test.+

 !
 Core Files: The project must include lib.rs and main.rs files. +